Hemp Production for Fiber or Grain - Revised

 Weed, Disease, and Insect Management

-No herbicides or other pesticides are labeled for hemp in the US.
+A list of products allowed for pest control is provided by the Nebraska Department of Agriculture.
 Weed suppression with narrow rows, high plant density, and tall plants is important for fiber production.
-If planted in rows, inter-row cultivation may be needed for early weed control.
+If planted in 30” rows, inter-row cultivation may be needed for early weed control.
 Hemp can be planted no-till following a burn-down application of herbicide.

 There is potential for disease and insect pest problems but information and recommendations are lacking for Nebraska and other states.
 No pesticides are labeled for hemp in the US.
 Therefore, rotation of hemp with other crops may an important component of integrated insect and disease management for hemp production.
 Hemp may benefit other crops in rotation such as through suppression of weeds and some nematode species by hemp.
 In Alberta, gray mold has been a problem and rotation with canola was found to increase sclerotinia.

 Grain should be harvested when shattering begins.
 The rest of the plant will still be green and about 70% of the seed will be mature.
-The grain water content may be 22-30%.
+The grain water content may be >20% but <20% is desired.
 Grain combines can be used for grain harvest and some have suggested settings similar to those used for grain sorghum.
 The long stems can challenge combine harvest so some have placed PVC pipe around moving parts to reduce wrapping.
+The header should be kept high enough to get the grain while minimizing stem that needs to pass through the combine.
+The cylinder speed should be 4500-6000 rpm.
+Much dust can be generated when the plants are dry creating a fire hazard.
+Move grain at low auger speeds or with conveyor belts to reduce damage.

 As with any grain crop, the proper harvesting, processing, transportation, and storage are critical to prevent spoilage and ensure the highest value for the harvested grain.
 Hemp grain is thin-walled and fragile, requiring care in harvest, storage, and transport.
-Grain should be dried immediately after harvest to less than 10% moisture.
+A grain drying facility is needed and grain drying should begin within 1.5 hour of harvest.
+Drying can be at 140oF with a continuous flow drier but grain temperature should not exceed 100oF to avoid ‘toasting’.
+Hemp grain, about the size of sorghum grain, contains 29-34% oil of which 15-25% is alpha-linolenic acid (an omega 3 fatty acid) compared with 35-45% oil content for flax of which 70% may be alpha-linolenic acid.

 Hemp Production Budgets